A Look at the Many Political Interpretations of Attack on Titan

 1. The Israeli-Palestinian Conflict

 The Israeli-Palestinian Conflict is one of the longest and most controversial political disputes.
-Since the mid-20th Century, the State of Israel and the Palestinian communities (represented by either Palestinian National Authority or Hamas) have been disputing over the right to sovereignty in the region.
-Numerous world leaders have tried to broker a peace to either no avail or minor achievements.
+Since the mid-20th Century, the State of Israel and the Palestinian communities (represented by either Palestinian National Authority or Hamas) have been disputing over the right to sovereignty in the region but specifically the Gaza Stripe and the West Bank.
+Numerous world leaders have tried to broker a pathway to peace to either no avail or minor achievements.

-This examination not trying to take a side but instead present both perspectives.
-There is also a lot to learn about both the conflict and how each side feels.
-Overall, it’s a testament to how Hajime Isayama has created a story that has been interpreted in so many ways.
+There is a lot to learn about both the conflict along with how one views the other, a testament to how Hajime Isayama has created a story that has been interpreted in so many ways.

 What are your thoughts on these or other different political interpretations of Attack on Titan?
 Share your thoughts in the comment section bellow and please keep it civil.